Anyone who buys a new Mac gets a free copy of Apple Pages 5 word processor.

 IA Writer is essentially a text editor.
 It is difficult to use Word the same way.

-However, over the years I’ve learnt to use Word in the most minimalist way possible.
+However, over the years some people have learnt to use Word in the most minimalist way possible.

 Pages 5 in the background

 So how does Pages 5 fare from this point of view?
-Can I ignore the fancy layout features, all the extra stuff that gets others excited but gets between me and the words I’m paid to write?
+Can writers ignore the fancy layout features, all the extra stuff that gets others excited but gets between the writer and the words they are paid to write?

-The simple answer is that Pages 5 can do this.
-In fact it does this well.
+Pages 5 can do this.
+In fact it can do this well.

 When Apple remade Pages, it left much of the page design code in the application, but it also stripped back the interface.
 It’s now easier to ignore all the non-writer features and work on the words.